Mean-field optimal control with stochastic leaders: Application to the noisy Hegselmann-Krause model

 \section{Application to the noisy Hegselmann-Krause model}

 In this section we demonstrate the application of our optimal control method described in the previous sections to a model of opinion dynamics.
-Although not all theoretical assumptions are satisfied, the numerical results show good qualitative behaviour, suggesting that an extension of the theory may be possible.
+To ensure that the theoretical assumptions are satisfied, we regularise the dynamics.
+Numerical experiments nevertheless show good qualitative behaviour even in situations where these assumptions are violated, suggesting that an extension of the theory may be possible.
 For a finite agent system, we consider the noisy Hegselmann-Krause model with only one leader \cite{Wang2017}.
 The classical Hegselmann-Krause model is a prototypical agent-based model describing the opinion evolution of a fixed agent population, where each agent continuously adjusts its opinion toward the average of those within a certain confidence bound given by the interaction radius $R$.
 The addition of noise accounts for random fluctuations in the process of opinion formation.
 The dynamics of the followers and the leader are given by

 where the interaction between the followers and leader is specified by